-SD/SDHC cards will be formatted in FAT32.
+- SD/SDHC cards will be formatted in FAT.
 SDXC cards will be formatted in exFAT.

-Individual movies recorded to exFAT cards are recorded as a single file (without splitting them into multiple files) even if they exceed 4 GB, so the resulting movie file will exceed 4 GB.
+- Individual movies recorded to exFAT-formatted cards are recorded as a single file (without splitting them into multiple files) even if they exceed 4 GB, so the resulting movie file will exceed 4 GB.

 - It may not be possible to use SDXC cards formatted with this camera in other cameras.
 Also note that exFAT-formatted cards may not be recognized by some computer operating systems or card readers.

 - Formatting or erasing data on a card does not completely erase the data.
 Be aware of this when selling or discarding the card.
 When disposing of cards, take steps to protect personal information if necessary, as by physically destroying cards.